Will Provence Wines be part of Andres Iniesta’s Life After Football

 The question of what football players do after they hang up their boots for the final time is always an interesting one.
 Being an athlete is one of the very few jobs where a career is over in the first half of a person’s life.
 A lot of football players have transitioned into another aspect of the sport such as coaching, management or punditry.
 Others such as David Beckham have moved away from the game and into different ventures such as fashion.
 World Cup Winner Andres Iniesta still plays for Barcelona but is looking beyond his career as a football player as he conquers the wine industry.

-Outside the wine business Iniesta continues to be one of the greatest football players that has ever graced the game.
-At the age of 32 he is still competing at the highest level as captain of Barcelona.
-On the official Barcelona website the club released a special program celebrating the 20 years he has played for the club.
+Outside the wine business, Iniesta continues to be one of the greatest football players that have ever graced the game.
+At the age of 32, he is still competing at the highest level as captain of Barcelona.
+On the official Barcelona website, the club released a special program celebrating the 20 years he has played for the club.

-Currently the team lies fourth in the La Liga after a shaky start as they look to defend their title.
-In the Europe sports betting site and Champions League experts Betfair report that Barcelona have got off to a strong start after thrashing Celtic 7 – 0.
+Currently, the team lies fourth in the La Liga after a shaky start as they look to defend their title.
+The Europe sports betting site and Champions League experts Betfair report that Barcelona have got off to a strong start after thrashing Celtic 7 – 0.
 Their next game against Borussia Monchengladbach was a much tighter affair but they still came through to win 2 -1 and stay top of their group – a stark contrast to their recent league form.

 Maybe the future will bring an Iniesta rosé to the wines of Provence.

 Image Credits: Football photo Wikipedia commons: 2015 UEFA Super Cup